-In-House Security Departments versus Contracted Security
+In-House Security Departments versus Contracted Security Services

-The events of September 11, 2001, urged hotel operators to take the responsibility of guest security very seriously.
-However, general managers of hotels must determine how to make operating an in-house security department cost-effective.
-Operating a wellorganized security department must be the primary concern when considering hiring an outside security firm.
-As the job analysis for the director of security indicates, there is more to the position than patrolling the halls and grounds of the hotel.
-Foot patrol walking the halls, corridors, and outside property of a hotel to detect breaches of guest and employee safety-is an important feature of security, but it is a preventive measure, not an active means of organizing security.
-However, in some situations, a general manager is forced, for economic reasons, to consider the purchase of an outside service.
+General managers of hotels must determine if operating an in-house security department is cost-effective.
+Operating a well-organized security department must be the primary concern when considering the hiring of an outside security firm.
+As the job analysis for the director of security indicated, there is more to the position than patrolling the halls and grounds of the hotel.
+Foot patrol-walking the halls, corridors, and outside property of a hotel to detect breaches of guest and employee safety-is an important feature of security, but it is a preventive measure, not an active means of organizing security.
+However, in some situations, a general manager will be forced, for economic reasons, to consider the purchase of an outside service.
 Administrative and planning procedures for operating a security department are delegated to other department heads.
 The cost consideration must be weighed against planning and coordinating a safe environment for the guest and employee.

-The hourly rate charged by the security service for security escort service, or having a uniformed security guard escort a hotel employee to a financial institution to make bank deposits; for performing regular hall patrol; and for maintaining surveillance of the parking garage may seem attractive compared to the annual salaries and administrative overhead associated with operating an in-house security department 24 hours a day.
+The hourly rate charged by the security service for escort service, having a uniformed security guard escort a hotel employee to a financial institution to make bank deposits; for performing regular hall patrol; and for maintaining surveillance of the parking garage may seem very attractive compared to the annual salaries and administrative overhead incurred by operating an in-house security department 24 hours a day.
 But more than cost must be considered.
 Who will work with the other department directors to establish fire safety and security procedures?
 Who will plan and deliver fire safety and security training sessions?
 Who will monitor fire safety devices?
 Who will work with city officials in interpreting fire and safety codes?
 Who will update management on the latest technology to ensure a safe environment?
-These and other questions must be answered if owners and management are committed to security.
+These and other questions will have to be answered if owners and management are committed to the concept of security.

-If an outside security service is hired, the role of maintaining security is parceled out to the department directors.
-The director of maintenance operates the fire safety and security equipment, maintains operating records of fire safety equipment and elevators, and reacts to hazardous situations.
-The general manager, if time permits, establishes a safety committee that responds to government guidelines and potential hazards.
-Each department director, if time permits, establishes security guidelines based on personal experience.
-Under these circumstances, safety and security become low priorities.
+If an outside security service is hired, the role of maintaining security is parceled out to the various department directors.
+The director of maintenance will operate the fire safety and security equipment, maintain operating records of fire safety equipment and elevators, and react to hazardous situations.
+The general manager will, if time permits, establish a safety committee that reacts to government guidelines and potential hazards.
+Each department director will, if time permits, establish security guidelines based on previous personal experiences.
+Under such circumstances, safety and security become low priorities.
 The lack of coordination almost guarantees disaster when an emergency strikes.